gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 ## 4. Seasons

 Seasons consist of a set of meets, typically though not necessarily beginning in the autumn and concluding the following spring or summer.

-### 4.1.
-Material Descriptions

-Meet directors should publicly publish material descriptions per each meet as early as possible.

-### 4.2.
-Score Weighting
+Each season has a season director who oversees the construction, organization, and operation of a season.

-Meet directors should publicly publish any seasonal weighting of quizzer and/or teams scores by meet as early as possible and fairly to all.
+Season directors should publicly publish any seasonal weighting of quizzer and/or teams scores by meet as early as possible and fairly to all.

 ## 5. License